 Note 2: If this rule does not apply, rule 7.13 applies: see subrule 7.13(1).

+(1A) Where the decision in paragraph (1)(c) is in relation to CDR data that is subject to a CAP arrangement, the decision must be made by the principal.

 (2) The steps are:

 (a) to apply the CDR data de-identification process to the redundant data; and

-(b) direct any outsourced service provider of the accredited data recipient that had been provided with a copy of the redundant data:
+(b) direct any provider under a CAP arrangement or outsourced service provider of the accredited data recipient that had been provided with a copy of the redundant data:

 (i) either to: